ClicShoppingOfficialModulesV3/apps_tools_composer/README.md

 - Update a specific library
 - Clear the cache

-If you update a library, it can create an error inside the apps; Make be carefull before to make an action Important Note :

-Copy the apps_tools_composer.json into ClicShopping/Work/Cache/Github

 licence  : GPL 2 - MIT

 language : French / English

+Important Note :

+This apps can make some update, but if the composer is not installed or you can not use exec function,

+It will no able to make an update via the graphic interface.

+If you update a library, it can create an error inside the apps; Make be carefull before to make an action

 Install :
+Copy the apps_tools_composer.json into ClicShopping/Work/Cache/Github

 https://monsite/myAdmin/index.php?A&Tools\appComposer